ianfr/economic-simulation/README.md

 | arm64 Ubuntu 24.04       | ❓       | ❓ CPU                    |

 The Nvidia compiler is reccomended, however compatibility is maintained with the open-source `gfortran` compiler to be in line with JOSS reccomendations.
-- To get an updated gfortran, create a `conda` environment and run: `conda install -c conda-forge gfortran=15.1.0`
+- To get an updated gfortran, create a `conda` environment and run:
+    - `conda install -c conda-forge gfortran=15.1.0`
+    - `conda install conda-forge::hdf5`

 Compilation notes:
 - To build with CPU parallelism instead of GPU with `nvfortran`, swap the commented out lines in nvfortran-environment-vars.sh
 - To build with `gfortran` with CPU parallelism, use `source gfortran-environment-vars.sh && ~/fpm build`
     - Set the number of cores used with GFORT_N_CORES in gfortran-environment-vars.sh
     - Set the gfortran 15.1+ compiler path in gfortran-environment-vars.sh
+- View `nvfortran` optimization printouts: `source nvfortran-environment-vars.sh && ~/fpm clean && rm -f compile.txt && ~/fpm build --verbose &> compile.txt`

 (Optional) for a better development experience use the Modern Fortran VS Code extension.
 On the main development machine the fortran language server is located in a conda env here: /home/linuxuser/miniconda3/envs/fortran-fortls along with fprettify for code formatting.